-My pulmonary fibrosis personal organiser
+Pulmonary fibrosis personal organiser

 There are different pages for you to print and fill in.
-You can print them all or select just the ones that will help you.
+You can print them all or just select the ones that will help you.

 Here are some ideas about the questions you might want to ask your health care professionals at different times during your diagnosis and treatment.